You are here

 What is a community cord blood bank?

-Community banking can fill an unmet health need in a country like India, where there is no national network of public banks and the population has unique genetics that are not be covered by banks elsewhere in the world.
+Community banking can fill an unmet health need in a country like India, where there is no national network of public banks and the population has unique genetics that are not covered by banks elsewhere in the world.
 Scientists have calculated that a community bank holding 25,000 cord blood units would be able to match 96.4% of Indians close enough for a transplant.

 Community banking is different from "hybrid" banking where both public and family banks share a laboratory, because in hybrid banks the pubic and family sides operate separately.
 In a community bank the public and family functions are blended.